8bitbuddhist/PixelMaestro/docs/cue.md

 ```

 ## Creating Cues
 You can create a Cue by calling one of the methods in an enabled CueHandler.
-For example, to create a Cue that changes a Section's dimensions, enable the `SectionCueHandler` and call `handler.set_dimensions(section, overlay, x, y)`, where `section` and `overlay` are the indices of the Section and Overlay you want to modify (leave the Overlay index as 0 if you want to modify the base Section).
+For example, to create a Cue that changes a Section's dimensions, enable the `SectionCueHandler` and call `handler.set_dimensions(section, layer, x, y)`, where `section` and `layer` are the indices of the Section and Layer you want to modify (leave the Layer index as 0 if you want to modify the base Section).
 This generates a Cue and stores it in the CueController's buffer, which you can access using `CueController::get_cue()`.

-**Note:** Most CueHandler methods require you to pass in the index of the Section and Overlay you want to modify.
-The Overlay index indicates the depth of the Overlay from the base Section (index 0 points to the base Section itself).
+**Note:** Most CueHandler methods require you to pass in the index of the Section and Layer you want to modify.
+The Layer index indicates the depth of the Layer from the base Section (index 0 points to the base Section itself).

-The following example creates a Canvas on an Overlay and draws a circle onto the Canvas:
+The following example creates a Canvas on an Layer and draws a circle onto the Canvas:
 ```c++
 #include "cue/cuecontroller.h"
 #include "cue/canvascuehandler.h"